heygrady/blog/apps/blog-app/src/pages/posts/2017-07-12-starting-projects.md

 There is a reason that the Node community encourages creating *small, focused* packages.
 Choosing small projects that can be completed quickly is a great way to build a personal learning momentum.
 If you can get the code finished in a few days then you can afford lavish amenities like documentation and tests.

 The downside of many small packages is that you have to start lots of projects.
-Node doesn't come with a standard CLI beyond npm / yarn ([why yarn?](https://circleci.com/blog/why-are-developers-moving-to-yarn/)), so it's hard to know exactly where to start.
+Node doesn't come with a standard CLI beyond npm/yarn ([why yarn?](https://circleci.com/blog/why-are-developers-moving-to-yarn/)), so it's hard to know exactly where to start.
 Even if you're just creating a simple Node package, the process of publishing a package requires boilerplate configuration.
 With the addition of Babel and Webpack it can feel like it's taking *too long* to get going.

 As a JavaScript enthusiast, I'm almost always starting new Node-based projects.
-Node is a perfect environment for react-redux (web application) development.
-Because I primarily do frontend development, I'm typically starting projects with the [react-redux-starter-kit](https://github.com/davezuko/react-redux-starter-kit) ([create-react-app](https://github.com/facebookincubator/create-react-app) is also very popular).
+Node is a perfect environment for React-Redux (web application) development.
+Because I primarily do frontend development, I'm typically starting projects with the [React-Redux starter kit](https://github.com/davezuko/react-redux-starter-kit) ([create-react-app](https://github.com/facebookincubator/create-react-app) is also very popular).
 Using a starter kit allows you to quickly bootstrap a new app with sensible defaults -- I'll probably write about that in a future post.

-I find myself needing to create packages to reuse code across react-redux projects.
+I find myself needing to create packages to reuse code across React-Redux projects.
 These packages aren't web *apps*... they're web *packages*.
-I'm defining *web package* as, "an npm package that's intended to be imported into a (webpack / babel) web application."
+I'm defining *web package* as, "an npm package that's intended to be imported into a (Webpack/Babel) web application."
 Below are the steps I take to start a new web package from scratch.

 Hopefully these notes will make it easier the next time I need to get started.

 ### A proper start
-In this post I will be merging the configuration files from the [react-redux-starter-kit](https://github.com/davezuko/react-redux-sarter-kit) (a web application) and [redux](https://github.com/reactjs/redux) (a web package).
+In this post I will be merging the configuration files from the [React-Redux starter kit](https://github.com/davezuko/react-redux-starter-kit) (a web application) and [Redux](https://github.com/reactjs/redux) (a web package).
 I'm using files from the starter-kit because I like their use of [Standard JS](https://standardjs.com/).
 Plus, it's what I use to build my applications so I prefer a common "look and feel."
-I'm using files from redux because it is a really popular web package that has a broad audience -- so they likely have a solid setup.
+I'm using files from Redux because it is a really popular web package that has a broad audience -- so they likely have a solid setup.

 **A boilerplate web package needs:**

-- Source control -- github
+- Source control -- GitHub
-- Lint -- eslint with standard
+- Lint -- ESLint with Standard
-- Test -- jest
+- Test -- Jest
-- Build -- babel, rollup
+- Build -- Babel, Rollup
-- Deploy -- npm, travis, github pages
+- Deploy -- NPM, Travis, GitHub Pages
-- Docs -- gitbook
+- Docs -- GitBook
-- Tooling -- npm / yarn scripts
+- Tooling -- NPM/Yarn scripts

 ## Starting from scratch